Small Business Embezzlement – Common QuickBook Asset Manipulation Tricks

-If you’ve been accused of using QuickBooks to misappropriated company funds or charged with embezzlement in Pittsburgh, contact Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today.
+If you’ve been accused of using QuickBooks to misappropriated company funds or charged with embezzlement in Pittsburgh, contact >Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today.
 We can help you through every part of the legal process to bring about a favorable resolution.
-Call our office today at (412) 281-2146 or fill out our online contact form.
+Call our criminal defense law firm today at (412) 281-2146 or fill out our online contact form.

 What is Embezzlement?

 To understand how QuickBooks is used in embezzlement crimes, it’s first helpful to recognize that embezzlement includes more than just taking cash from your employer.
 Embezzlement can be charged in any situation where an employee misappropriated money or other property entrusted to them by their employer.